OpenGradient/BitQuant/README.md

 - `server`: contains Flask server that exposes API to interact with agent
 - `templates`: LLM prompt templates for agent

+## Agents

+Behind the scenes there are 2 agents with distinct responsibilities:
+- `analytics agent`: responsible for crypto analytics, such as price trends, risks, trending tokens etc
+- `investment agent`: currently responsible for helping users select a lenging/amm pool to maximize returns on their tokens on Solana

+Inside `server.py` there is a router prompt that decides which agent the user's query should go to.

 ## Setup

 1. `make venv`